Documents Required for Dominican Birth Transcription

 Official Core Documents Required

-According to the Junta Central Electoral website, the documents to present for transcription are:
+According to the Junta Central Electoral, the documents to present for transcription are:

 Required Documentation Checklist